Stuycs-K/project03-final-10-jaffeolouiec/DEVLOG.md

 ## Chris

 ### 2024-01-08
+Wrote starting makefile and main function for the frontend user interface.
+### 2024-01-08
 Removed old cryptocurrency miner files.
 ### 2024-01-07
 Wrote basic functions for the user, including creating an account and sending a transaction.